nthapliyal10/CypressDemoWebsite/README.md

 Execution:
  The project can be executed using commands -

- npx cypress run
+ 'npx cypress run'
  or
- npx cypress open (opens the GUI for executing the test cases)
+ 'npx cypress open' (opens the GUI for executing the test cases)